 3. Saute shallots in the butter over medium heat until shallots are translucent.

-4. Add the can of chicken stock and the apple cider.
+4. Add the can of vegetable stock and the apple cider.

 5. Turn up heat to medium and reduce liquid by half, stirring often to ensure the sauce doesn’t burn.